 “Hey, if you don’t want a fix, just say so,” the man stammered, holding his hands up.

-Ambri’a pulled the pistol out of his pants and disassembled it deftly with one hand, letting the pieces fall on the ground around her.
+Ambri’a pulled the pistol out of his pants and disassembled it deftly with one hand, letting the pieces fall to the ground around her.
 She glanced down the alley, then back up at the sky as the man scrambled to collect up the pieces.

 “Lady, you are nuts!
 You know that?”
 The man stood up, trying to put his pistol back together.